Summer Theater Arts Education program underwritten by dnr Laboratories, LLC

 (800) 424-0160 x 6

 The Klein is sustained by the generosity of our community.
-We offer the ONLY tuition- free after school arts program in Bridgeport.
+We offer a wide range of programming and the ONLY tuition- free after school arts program in Bridgeport, Klein Theatre Arts.
 The Klein is a 501c3 non-profit organization.
 Your donations are tax-deductible.